The Deadliest Season

 The Deadliest Season is a 1977 American made-for-television sports drama film aired on CBS on March 16, 1977.
 It was directed by Robert Markowitz, written by Ernest Kinoy and produced by Titus Productions.
 The film stars Michael Moriarty, Kevin Conway and Meryl Streep.

 Plot

-An average professional ice hockey defenseman is relegated to the minor leagues because his play is not aggressive enough.
+Gerry Miller (Michael Moriarty) is a professional ice hockey defenseman relegated to the minor leagues because his play is not aggressive enough.
 In an effort to get back to the majors, he plays dirty and gets into fights on the ice, which gets him back to the majors.
-His aggressive play results in the death of another player as a result of injuries sustained during a game, and results in his being charged with manslaughter.
-The player appears largely indifferent to the situation, appearing to view it as a normal part of playing top level ice hockey.
+His aggressive play results in the death of a former friend (Paul D'Amato) playing for an opposing team who sustained a ruptured spleen during a game.
+Miller appears largely indifferent to the situation, appearing to view it as a normal part of playing top-level ice hockey.
+He is charged with aggravated assault with a deadly weapon by the district attorney and is under pressure to accept a plea bargain while his team and the league dissociate themselves from the scandal.
+He is defended by George Graff (Kevin Conway), a disabled lawyer who is one of the few people that believes he can get Miller exonerated in court.